 The closest Urgent Care Center is located in Delmar, 250 Delaware Avenue Delmar, NY 12054 approximately 15 minutes away.

-Expectations of each group include respect for the facilities, each other, and your surroundings.
-SUNY Cortland has been a good neighbor and environmental steward for over thirty years in the Fera Bush area.
-The College is known for its gentle use of the lands it visits and for teaching many people how to enjoy the out-of-doors.
+Expectations of each group include respect for the facilities, each other and your surroundings.
+SUNY Cortland has been a good neighbor and environmental steward for more than 30 years in the Fera Bush area.
+The university is known for its gentle use of the lands it visits and for teaching many people how to enjoy the out-of-doors.
 We ask that you instill in your groups the continued high expectations that have been set.

 On-site behavior should include the respect of quiet hours 10 p.m. through 7 a.m.
 Careless actions causing destruction of center equipment, buildings and grounds will not be tolerated.
 Groups or individuals will be held responsible for broken equipment, defaced property and the like.